 - Offer an opportunity for partnerships among ethnic minority scientists working on complementary scientific projects

 Schedule: The course begins each year on the last Tuesday in August and runs until the third week of December.
-The class meets every Tuesday from 2:30-4:00 p.m.
-The course will run for a total of 12 weeks.
+The class meets online every Tuesday from 2:30-4:00 p.m EST.

 - Trainees affiliated with Johns Hopkins may register through the School of Medicine's Registrar's Office.